 Yep!
 Despite, the “Raleigh wedding photographer” tag, I travel pretty much anywhere and have shot weddings across North Carolina, Ohio, Indiana, Virginia, New York and Jamaica.

 I average around 4-6 weeks after the wedding to provide proofs to my clients.
 Every image I present is hand finished and polished.
-From there, I upload to Dropbox, burn USB drives and design albums as and when the brides give me the OK on their selections.
+From there, I upload to an online gallery for them to review and download their images.
+I then design albums as and when the couple gives me the OK on their selections.